16pj/Expenseapp/updates.md

 Spree has offline mode of shoplist, need to make it sync with server Spree now supports synchronization with server.
-Internet is not a requirement except for initial login Spree only needs cleaner code and proper table exporting
+Internet is not a requirement except for initial login Spree only needs cleaner code and proper table exporting Spree has table exporting, now needs sync implementation in a service (every 5 sec), clean code